keithbuhler/keithbuhler.github.io/README.md

 ### Map

 The site is constantly being revised and updated because of my ADD.
-However, the main information is the BLOG (BUHLER REPORT), ABOUT the author, and some of my WRITINGS, TEACHING, and RESEARCH.
-There are also resources about PHILOSOPHY and other fun projects in the SANDBOX.
+However, the main information is the BLOG (BUHLER REPORT), RESEARCH (PHILOSOPHY), and PROJECTS which includes  some of my WRITINGS and other fun SANDBOX projects.

 ### Acknowledgments

 I learned to write Markdown and how to use Github with major help from [Dan Sheffler](http://www.dansheffler.com/), Jekyll, Michael Rose, and [W3Schools](www.w3schools.com).

-The little "KB" Logo was created by LogoMaker and <a href="http://www.flaticon.com/authors/freepik">freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a>.
+The little "KB" Logo I used for awhile was created by LogoMaker and <a href="http://www.flaticon.com/authors/freepik">freepik</a> from <a href="http://www.flaticon.com/">Flaticon</a>.
 It is licensed under <a href="http://creativecommons.org/licenses/by/3.0/" title="Creative Commons BY 3.0">CC BY 3.0</a>.
 Create your own, free.
 (Thanks, <a href="http://logomakr.com" title="Logo Maker">LogoMaker.com</a>)